nschloe/tikzplotlib/README.md

     ```python
     tikz_save('myfile.tikz', figureheight='4cm', figurewidth='6cm')
     ```

-   IMPORTANT:
-   Height and width must be set large enough; setting it too low it may result in a LaTeX compilation failure such as
+   Note that height and width must be set large enough; setting it too low it may result in a LaTeX compilation failure such as
       - Dimension Too Large, or
       - Arithmetic Overflow

-   (see information about these errors in [the manual of PGFPlots](http://pgfplots.sourceforge.net/pgfplots.pdf)).
+   (see information about these errors in [PGFPlots manual](http://pgfplots.sourceforge.net/pgfplots.pdf)).

    To specify the dimension of the plot from within the LaTeX document, try
     ```python
     tikz_save(